Nathan-Vandevoort/ENVY/README.md

 ![jobProcessor_caching](https://github.com/user-attachments/assets/9ac02eff-92e3-4d86-91ee-dcf3f70ce158)

+To Cache:

-To Cache you simply drag and drop your file node into the `File Cache Node` parameter and click `Set From Node`.
-As with rendering you can edit all start frame, end frame, substeps, and version parameters here.
-If you are caching a simulation check on the simulation checkbox.
+ 1. Drag and drop your file-cache node into the `File Cache Node` parameter and click `Set From Node`.
+ 2. Edit your `Start Frame`, `End Frame`, `Substeps`, and `Version` parameters if needed.
+ 3. If you are caching a simulation check on the simulation checkbox.
 This will ensure Envy does not try to distribute the job (Envy does not support distributing simulations).
-If you have a non time dependant job then you can mess with the `Batch Size` [parameter](#batch-size).
-Then you click `Write Job` and accept the save scene popup.
+ 4. If you have a non time dependant job then you can mess with the `Batch Size` [parameter](#batch-size).
+ 5. Click `Write Job` and accept the save scene popup.

 #### Job Submitter Generic Job

 ![jobProcessor_generic](https://github.com/user-attachments/assets/e5920706-37fa-4f43-9c27-3bc868dd4e8e)

 Generic Jobs are intended to be used for wedging.
 They allow you to have Envy press any arbitrary Houdini button and set any arbitrary parameters.
-To use Generic Jobs drag and drop the button you want Envy to press in the `Button To Press` parameter field.
-You can then set parameter edits by dragging the parameter you want to set into the `Parameter` field.
+To use Generic Jobs:

+ 1. drag and drop the button you want Envy to press in the `Button To Press` parameter field.
+ 2. Drag and drop the parameter(s) you want to set in the `Parameter` field.
-Then input the desired value in the `Value` field.
-These Jobs don't give Envy some information such as your start frame and end frame and so they will appear as a single frame in your console.
-This is intended.
+ 3. Input the desired value in the `Value` field.

+**Note:** These Jobs don't give Envy some information such as your start frame and end frame and so they will appear as a single frame in your console.
+Generic jobs may also require more direct user management.

 ## Customization